gvaldez/cryptora/README.md

    ```

 2. **Add Environment Variables**
+   Before setting environment variables, make sure your Binance account is verified,
+   as this is required to obtain the API_KEY and API_SECRET.

+   You can obtain the API key and secret by following this [link](https://www.binance.com/my/settings/api-management).

    Create an .env file and add the required environment variables such as the Binance API key and secret.

 3. **Build the Project Using Gradle**